Makruk is how Chaturanga evolved in Southeast Asia, and is the closest extant game to the original.

-- The Bishop moves one square diagonally or one square forward, like the silver general in Shōgi.
+- Bishop (called Khon) moves one square diagonally or one square forward, like the silver general in Shōgi.

 - Knight (called Maa) moves like in Chess.

 - Rook (called Ruea) moves like in Chess.

-- The Pawn starts on the third rank, moves one square forward, captures one square diagonally, and Queens on the sixth rank to moves one square diagonally (like the queen).
+- Pawn (called Bea) starts on the third rank, moves one square forward, captures one square diagonally.
+It's promoted on the sixth rank to moves one square diagonally (like the queen).

 - If there are two rooks left: 8 moves